Tips on Feeding Your Tomatoes & Chiles and Other Heavy Feeders

 1. Start with Healthy Soil

 Healthy soil begins with a good base of compost.
-You can read more here about incorporating both compost and GARDEN GOLD liquid organic fertilisers into your gardening routine as an effective way to maximize plant health.
+You can read more here about incorporating both compost and GARDEN GOLD liquid organic fertilisers into your gardening routine.

 2. Use Fertilisers Designed for Heavy Feeders

-- Phosphorus (P) to support flowering and fruiting.
+• Phosphorus (P) for flowering and root development

 3. Feed Regularly During the Growing Season